CjScout/CMDShortcuts/README.md

 ## Repository Structure

-This is the experimental branch.
-If you would like a tested release, please see the Release branch.
-Once features have been tested here they will be added to the Release branch.
+This is the experimental branch that pre-releases are based on.
+If you would like a tested release, please see the Release branch/versions.
+Once features have been tested here they will be added to the Release branch and versions.

 ## Features